Here's What a Male Model Thought of 'Zoolander 2'

 How are you different from Derek Zoolander?

 Although I do my job as a model and things have gone well for me, this isn’t what I want to do as a career.
-But for Derek and Hansel, modelling is their life; they are the two biggest models ever – taking on all the female roles.
-So, in that sense, the film is really taking the piss, because there isn’t a Derek or Hansel in the real modelling world.
+But for Derek and Hansel, modeling is their life; they are the two biggest models ever—taking on all the female roles.
+So, in that sense, the film is really taking the piss, because there isn’t a Derek or Hansel in the real modeling world.
 A guy could never get to that level.
 Also, the elements of action in the film are completely out of the question.

 Are there issues within the fashion industry that you think the film could have poked at more?